 It’s easier than you might think to start your own handmade crafts business.
-Below, you’ll find some of the best websites to sell crafts, as well as some advice for creating an ecommerce store of your own.
+Below, you’ll find some of the best websites to sell crafts, as well as some advice for creating your own store using GoDaddy’s Websites + Marketing Ecommerce.

 Why sell crafts online?

 Like all things in business, there are advantages and disadvantages to selling crafts online.
 Still, there is something to be said about the freedom that comes with selling anything online.

 Depending on when you read this, craft shows may or may not be an option at the moment.
 In the wake of COVID-19, many live shows and large group gatherings ceased to exist.
 At the time of this writing, there’s still no indication as to when life as we used to know it will get back to “normal.”

 Regardless of whether craft shows return sooner or later, learning how to sell your crafts online is a good skill to have so that come what may, you have the ability to continue making money on your handmade items.

 - Since you can order your supplies online, you never really have to leave your house (unless you deliver the goods to customers yourself).

 - You can make orders (including custom ones) as they come in, which can help save on storage space.